 Vernon Joynson

 An extensive guide to pop and rock music (1963-76) by recording artists from Australia, New Zealand, Canada and Latin America.
-It includes information on Peter Doyle and on Mick Flinn's group the Mixtures.
+It includes information on Peter Doyle and on Mick Flinn's group The Mixtures.

 Encyclopedia Of